kchatr/stock-analysis/README.md

 # stock-analysis

-A program that performs technical analysis upon a stock, and provides a holisitc overview on the stock's fundamental metrics.
+A program that performs technical analysis upon a stock, and provides a holistic overview of the stock's fundamental metrics.
-The program shows the High, Low, Open, Close, and Volume of the past 14 trading days, as well as the average & relative volume, volatility, and stochasitic oscillator.
+The program shows the High, Low, Open, Close, and Volume of the past 14 trading days, as well as the average & relative volume, volatility, and stochastic oscillator.
 It also graphs the Moving Average, Expected Returns, correlation to the S&P 500, and the Volume over the past 7 trading sessions.

-This program is designed to quickly and efficently gather data on a specified ticker and analyze the stock's closing price, providing valuable metrics and statistics for trading.
+This program is designed to quickly and efficiently gather data on a specified ticker and analyze the stock's closing price, providing valuable metrics and statistics for trading.
 This is especially useful for day traders and swing traders.

 The goal of this is to allow traders to easily find relevant data and performance indicators quickly and efficiently.

 ## Installing & Running the Program